 Try JustDone

-Step-by-step guide to craft compelling LOIs for any opportunity.
+Step-by-step guide to craft compelling LOIs with the help of AI for any opportunity.

 If you’re trying to get into a graduate program, finding out about job opportunities that haven’t been listed yet, or want to get a professional collaboration, you should know how to write a Letter of Intent (LOI).
 However, for lots of students, it is challenging because they’re never quite sure where to start or how to get the thoughts they have into a proper format.
-This guide is here to help you understand these things, providing a plain-English explanation of what an LOI is and how to write one that really works.
+This guide is here to help you understand these things and give you practical recommendations on how to write a letter of intent with AI tools.

 What is a Letter of Intent?